DidactHQ/didact-docs/docs/getting-started/what-is-didact.md

 # What Is Didact?

 Didact is an open source, standalone, fullstack .NET job orchestration platform.
-Almost the entire platform is written exclusively in C# with the exception of Didact UI, which is a VueJS-powered web dashboard.
+Almost the entire platform is written exclusively in C# with the exception of Didact UI, which is a VueJS-powered web dashboard - though it is still wrappped within a C# app.

 ## Code First